Mitchell and Blundell hold up England again

 Overton was given his cap by his brother Craig, who was also in the squad but left out of the final XI, and bowled with lively pace.

-Potts went wicketless but conceded only 28 runs from 20 overs while Leach produced one of the best holding, first-innings performances of his interrupted Test career, conceding 2.68 runs per over.
+Potts went wicketless but conceded only 28 runs from 20 overs, while Leach produced one of the best holding, first-innings performances of his interrupted Test career, conceding 2.68 runs per over after trapping Will Young lbw for 20 with his first ball.

-When Nicholls cracked the ball into the bat of Mitchell and it comically looped into the hands of Alex Lees, it was a welcome stroke of luck for one of England's most unfortunate cricketers.
+Later, when Nicholls cracked the ball into the bat of Mitchell and it comically looped into the hands of Alex Lees, it was a welcome stroke of luck for one of England's most unfortunate cricketers.

 Leach has missed Tests for concussion, illness and selection in recent times could argue he is worthy of the fortune.